 Are you looking to add reCAPTCHA to your WordPress comment form?

-In this tutorial, we’ll show you how to easily add reCAPTCHA to the comment form of your WordPress website.
+In this tutorial, we will show you how to easily add reCAPTCHA to the comment form of your WordPress website.

 Google acquired CAPTCHA technology in 2009 and then later rebranded it as reCAPTCHA.
 They also made it easier for human users to easily pass the test.

-It is super easy to setup and add to the WordPress comment form.
+It is also super easy to set up and add to WordPress comment forms.

-With that said, let’s see how to easily add reCAPTCHA to the WordPress comment form with step by step instructions.
+With that said, let’s see how to easily add reCAPTCHA to a WordPress comment form with step-by-step instructions.

-Upon activation, you need to visit Settings » reCAPTCHA in Comments page to configure plugin settings.
+Upon activation, you need to visit the Advanced Google reCAPTCHA page to configure the plugin’s settings.

 The plugin will ask you to provide Google reCAPTCHA API keys.
 You can create these keys for free from the official reCAPTCHA website by clicking the ‘register your domain’ link at the top of the screen.

-You’ll be asked to sign in with your Google account.
-After that, you’ll see the “Register a new site” page where you need to provide some basic information to register your site.
+You will be asked to sign in with your Google account.
+After that, you’ll see the ‘Register a new site’ page, where you need to provide some basic information to register your site.

 You can also add multiple domains or subdomains by clicking on the plus (+) icon.
 This will allow you to use the same API keys on different websites.

-Once you’ve filled the form, you can click on the Submit button to register your site.
+Once you have filled out the form, you can click on the ‘Submit’ button to register your site.

 Google reCAPTCHA will now show you a success message along with the site key and the secret key on this page.

-You can now use these API Keys in plugin settings on your website.
+You can now use these API keys in the plugin settings on your WordPress website.

-On the settings page, you need to scroll down to paste the site key and the secret key.
+On the settings page, you need to paste the site key and the secret key.

-Congratulations, you’ve successfully added reCAPTCHA to your WordPress comment form.
-You can now check the comment section of your blog posts to confirm that it’s working properly.
+Congratulations, you have successfully added reCAPTCHA to your WordPress comment form.
+You can now check the comment section of your blog posts to confirm that it’s working.

-Note: the reCAPTCHA checkbox will be displayed only to logged out users, so you will need to either log out or open your website in an Incognito window of your browser to preview reCAPTCHA.
+Note: The reCAPTCHA checkbox will be displayed only to logged-out users.
+To preview reCAPTCHA, you will need to either log out of WordPress or open your website in an Incognito window in your browser.